H4NM/WhoYouCalling/README.md

 </details>

 ## Features:
-- Can start and monitor an executable
+- Can start and monitor an executable.
-- Can monitor an already running process
+- Can monitor an already running process.
-- Can monitor additional related processes based on executable names
+- Can monitor additional related processes based on executable names.
+- Creates a full packet capture .pcap file per process.
 - Records TCPIP activities made by a processes, netflow style.
-- Records DNS requests and responses made and retrieved by applications
+- Records DNS requests and responses made and retrieved by applications.
-- Creates a full packet capture .pcap file per process
-- Can apply strict filtering to only record TCPIP activity being sent from the process.
-This is applied to the recorded .pcap
+- Can specify pcap filtering to only record TCPIP activity being sent from the process.
+This is applied to the recorded .pcap.
-- Can be automated with a timer
+- Can be automated with a timer.
 - By default all monitoring is applied to all spawned child processes.
+- Can kill spawned process and its childprocesses on stop.
-- Process and DNS results can be exported to JSON
+- Process and DNS results can be exported to JSON.
 - Can generate a Wireshark DFL filter per process.
 - Can generate a BPF filter per process.